Measurelab/gtm-dl-guide/README.md

 This is for values we want in place *before* GTM loads so they can be e.g. sent as custom dimensions with a pageview.

+Before the values are pushed, the data layer is declared—this is to prevent any possibility of multiple declarations—further discussed [here](https://www.simoahava.com/gtm-tips/datalayer-declaration-vs-push/).

 **NB: These are sample parameters to serve as examples: your site might have its own specific parameters required.**

 ## [Pushing events to the data Layer](/events-dl.js)